mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 <img src="media/correct-encoding.png" alt="a web page containing English and Japanese characters, with the character encoding set to universal, or utf-8.
 Both languages display fine">

-> Note: Some browsers (e.g. Chrome) automatically fix incorrect encodings, so depending on what browser you use, you may not see this problem anyway.
-You should still set an encoding of utf-8 on your page anyway, to avoid any potential problems in other browsers.
+> **Note**: Some browsers (e.g. Chrome) automatically fix incorrect encodings, so depending on what browser you use, you may not see this problem anyway.
+You should still set an encoding of `utf-8` on your page anyway, to avoid any potential problems in other browsers.

-## Adding an author and description
+### Adding an author and description

 Many `<meta>` elements include name and content attributes:

-- name specifies the type of meta element it is; what type of information it contains.
+- `name` specifies the type of meta element it is; what type of information it contains.

-- content specifies the actual meta content.
+- `content` contains the actual meta content.

 Two such meta elements that are useful to include on your page define the author of the page, and provide a concise description of the page.
 Let's look at an example: